dnsimple/dnsimple-support/content/articles/dnssec.markdown

 <warning>
 #### Failure to update the DS record at your registrar will result in downtime

-Please carefully consider whether you're able and willing to rotate DS records at your registrar if your domain is not registered with DNSimple.
+If your domain isn't registered with DNSimple, carefully consider whether you're willing and able to rotate DS records at your registrar.
 DS records MUST be updated whenever DNSSEC keys are rotated in your DNSimple zone.
 If you don't update your DS record when your keys change, your domain will fail to resolve through resolvers that verify DNSSEC keys, including Google's Public DNS.
 This will result in failed DNS resolution for your domains.
 </warning>

 During the key rotation, old and new keys are attached to your zone for 3 days (the duration of the key rotation period).
-At the end of the rotation period our system removes the old key, leaving only the new key in place.
+At the end of the rotation period, our system removes the old key, leaving only the new key in place.

 ### Automating key rotation